 Like organisations around the world, we are working hard to look after the safety of our colleagues and our customers while continuing to provide the services you need and expect from us.

-As we have entered another national lockdown, we have had to reduce our service to carrying out essential repairs only.
+To balance all these factors, we have had to change some of our services.
+At the current time, we are only able to carry out essential repairs.
+These are repairs which must be carried out to maintain the safety of your home - for example, Gas related issues or electrical faults.
 If you have a routine repair or visit booked in, this will unfortunately have to be cancelled and rearranged.
 WE WILL CONTACT YOU to let you know.
 Please avoid calling us for updates, if you are able to, to prevent our lines from being blocked for more vulnerable tenants who need to speak to us.
-We realise this might be very frustrating for you, but we must follow the Government's guidelines to keep you and our colleagues safe and to slow the spread of the virus.
+We realise this might be very frustrating for you, but we must continue to follow the Government's guidelines as we cautiously ease lockdown measures.

 Please be aware that we are experiencing high call volumes at the minute.
 If you do need to speak to us, you may have to wait longer than usual.
 Thank you for your patience and understanding on this.
 Don't forget, you can check here or follow us on Twitter - @mearsliving - for service updates.